Gaganub/ArBi-Freelance-Arbitrium-Sepolia/README.md

 ## 🤝 Contributing

-We welcome contributions to ArBi Freelance!
+You're welcome for any contributions to ArBi Freelance!
 Please feel free to submit issues, feature requests, or pull requests to help improve the platform.

 ## 📄 License